-- 1. CSI rule 1-3-2 applies.
-At all times while on the tournament floor, all electronic equipment must be kept silent.
-Please be considerate of players by keeping your devices silent whenever you are on the floor regardless of whether you are involved in a match. - 2.
+1. CSI rule 1-3-2 applies at all times while on the tournament floor.

+- 2. All electronic equipment must be kept silent.
+Please be considerate of players by keeping your devices silent whenever you are on the floor regardless of whether you are involved in a match. - 3.
 Flash photography and infrared auto-focus/range finders are prohibited on the tournament floor at all times during tournament play.
 Please ensure that all persons associated with your team, including spectators, are aware of the requirements.

-E7 Enforcement Procedures
+E7 Enforcement, Procedures & Penalties